-Due to the hierarchical nature of GO categories, some of the conditional probabilities in this calculation will contain redundant or misleading information (Do I need to provide an example of this?), and so we calculate biases as Y = wG’P, where G’ is an annotation matrix containing only leaf categories: G’ic=0 if Gic = 0 or if there exists m s.t.
+Due to the hierarchical nature of GO categories, some of the conditional probabilities in this calculation will contain redundant information (Do I need to provide an example of this?)
+[Dennis doesn’t think so], and so we calculate biases as Y = wG’P, where G’ is an annotation matrix containing only leaf categories: G’ic=0 if Gic = 0 or if there exists m s.t.
 Gim = 1 and m is a child of c.

 Lastly, we observe a large prevalence of score contamination from categories with small sample size, where one category appears to be a perfect predictor of another.
 In order to reduce the noise from this phenomenon, we introduce a weighted pseudocount into the calculation of the matrix P, whereby P(m,c) = n+mc / n+m is replaced by: